catcoding02/Gradebook-Integration/README.md

 **In the first column, `GitHub Username`, paste a student's GitHub username.**

 **In the second column, `Student Name`, paste a student's name.** This name should match the name of their gradebook in Google Sheets.
 For example, if a student's gradebook in Google Sheets is `John Smith Gradebook`, the name you should paste in this column is `John Smith`. **IMPORTANT** Each student's gradebook should be named in the format "`<name>` Gradebook."
-Setting up your Google Sheets file is covered in-detail in my Medium article linked [here](link).
+Setting up your Google Sheets file is covered in-detail in my Medium article linked [here](https://medium.com/@lledwards/google-sheets-gradebook-guide-integrating-github-google-sheets-and-slack-cf70b109f3db).

 ## standards_points_row.csv
 For each assignment you assign your students, you will create a new `standards_points_row.csv` file.
 A template is provided for you.
 For each assignment, in the same directory that contains the code for the program, create a new folder on your local machine that shares the same name of the assignment name on GitHub Classroom.
 So, if the assignment on GitHub Classroom is called `Lab1`, create a folder called `Lab1`.
 Then, create a new CSV file called `standards_points_row.csv` in this folder.
 You must do this for **EVERY** individual assignment.

+**In the first column of this CSV file, paste a standard that this assignment is evaluating.**

+**In the second column of this CSV file, paste the number of points that a student can earn on this standard for this assignment.**

+**COME BACK TO THIS STEP AFTER SETTING UP YOUR GOOGLE SHEETS GRADEBOOK** As you can see from the template Gradebook provided in the guide, different assignments have information stored in different rows under the different standards.
+In the third column of this CSV file, paste the row that corresponds to the information for the standard for this assignment in a student's Google Sheets Gradebook.

+## Setting Up Your Google Sheets Gradebook
+Follow [this link](https://medium.com/@lledwards/google-sheets-gradebook-guide-integrating-github-google-sheets-and-slack-cf70b109f3db) to my Medium article that details how to set up a Google Sheets Gradebook that can interact with this program.
+Templates and examples are provided.

 # Sources
 Credit to [Ben Collins](https://www.benlcollins.com/spreadsheets/marking-template/) for providing guidance on Slack integration with Google Sheets in a gradebook context.